 Chronological is the wrong metaphor, but how to capture time and sequence?

-In a digital garden, the organization of information is not necessarily tied to a specific timeline or sequence.
+In a digital garden, the organisation of information is not necessarily tied to a specific timeline or sequence.
 Instead, the focus is on creating connections and relationships between ideas, rather than presenting them in a linear fashion.

 One way to capture the sense of time and sequence in a digital garden is to use tags or labels to indicate when a particular note or idea was created or updated.
-This allows for some level of temporal organization, while still allowing for flexibility and the ability to create connections between ideas that may not necessarily be related to a specific point in time.
+This allows for some level of temporal organisation, while still allowing for flexibility and the ability to create connections between ideas that may not necessarily be related to a specific point in time.

 Another option is to use a visual representation of time, such as a timeline or a calendar, to show the evolution of ideas or concepts over a specific period of time.
-This can help to give context and provide a sense of progression, while still allowing for the non-linear organization of information that is characteristic of a digital garden.
+This can help to give context and provide a sense of progression, while still allowing for the non-linear organisation of information that is characteristic of a digital garden.

 As an example, have a Git commit hash as well as a recent changes history.
 Each page already display a commit hash to give it a context as well as a recently updated section in the index.